DISTORTEC/distortos/README.md

 First of all - *distortos* doesn't aim to be *the smallest* or *the fastest* RTOS available.
 It's size and execution overhead are proportional to the features offered.
-This of course doesn't mean that it uses hundreds of kilobytes of ROM and RAM!
+This of course doesn't mean that it uses hundreds of kilobytes of ROM and RAM or all available processing power!
 It uses "just enough" to implement its functionality in a portable and efficient way.

 There are many RTOSes available in many flavours and for many platforms, so why another?
 There are many reasons, but generally *distortos* was born of dissatisfaction with all of these existing solutions... *Distortos* aims to have *all*